viig99/ContrastiveLearningLossComparison/README.md

 ## Comparison Image
 The following image shows the comparison of the loss functions.
-We can see that the DHEL loss converges faster than the other loss functions, and in the order mentioned in the paper
+We can see that the DHEL / DCL loss converges faster than the other loss functions, and in the order mentioned in the paper

-`DHEL > DCL > NT-Xent > InfoNCE.`
+`DHEL / DCL > NT-Xent > InfoNCE.`

 ![Comparison](assets/loss_comparison.png)